 Cool features: This VR game features a refined original soundtrack of 18 songs by famous chiptune genre composer Moravetz, aka Rave-TZ along with some other artists.
 First initial version is for Google Cardboard currently, though new and improved versions are going to be released soon for Samsung Gear VR, Oculus Rift CV1, PlayStation 4 Morpheus as well.

 Recommended for: Fans of third person brick breaking action game in fast pace and virtual reality headsets.
+Anyone looking for great virtual reality games.
 Gameplay is mostly based on head tracking, as subtle movements dictate the position of paddle.

 A treasure quest in the deep jungle?
 Now, that’s a good way to overcome a daily routine.